Did you know that nearly 36 million Americans are missing all their teeth in one or both jaws?

 Acrylic partial dentures are a versatile, affordable fix for missing teeth, enhancing function and confidence.
 At Stone Creek Village Dentistry, we’re here to help.
 Call 831-920-6900 to start your journey.

-Frequently Asked Questions
+Frequently Asked Questions About Acrylic Partial Dentures

-How long do they last?
+How long do acrylic partial dentures typically last?

-Can I eat normally?
+Can I eat normally with acrylic partial dentures?

-How do I clean them?
+How do I clean and care for acrylic partial dentures?

-How do they compare to metal?
+How do acrylic partial dentures compare to metal-frame partial dentures?